 The Statement of Net Position and the Statement of Activities displays information about the reporting government as a whole.
-Fiduciary funds are not included in the School Wide Financial Statements.
-Fiduciary funds are reported only in the Statement of Fiduciary Assets and Liabilities at the fund financial statement level.

 The Statement of Net Position and the Statement of Activities were prepared using the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange-like transactions are recognized when the exchange takes place.
-Revenues, expenses, gains, losses, assets, and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33 "Accounting and Financial Reporting for Non-Exchange Transactions."
+Revenues, expenses, gains, losses, assets, and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33, Accounting and Financial Reporting for Non-Exchange Transactions.